olllayor/aimerge/README.md

 > Prefer environment variables?
 Export `OPENROUTER_API_KEY` and AIMerge will pick it up automatically.
 Set `AIMERGE_MODEL` if you always want a specific model.

+Once you run AIMerge with `OPENROUTER_API_KEY` exported, the key is automatically persisted to `~/.config/aimerge/config.json` (or your platform equivalent) so you only have to export it once.

 ## 🧭 Usage

 Resolve merge conflicts from the root of your Git repo: